Sanmilee/Sanmilee/README.md

-#### I am a Machine Learning Engineer with 5+ years of experience in developing and deploying Machine Learning models.
-My current focus is on developing end-to-end ci/cd model pipeline using cutting edge tools like Vertex AI, Kubeflow and TFx.
+#### I am a Machine Learning Engineer with 5+ years of experience in developing and deploying scalable and robust machine learning solutions in production environment.
+My expertise includes collaborating with cross-functional teams to achieve project goals using cutting-edge machine learning best practices.

 #### When I am not deploying ML models in prod, I enjoy playing football or appreciating the adventurous world of astrophysics.
 Fun pair programming and collaborations are welcome anytime [(contact me)](https://ariyosanmi.com/).